zendesk/sunshine-conversations-android/README.md

 ConversationActivity.show(this);
 ```

-For Eclipse and all the details see our [docs and full install guide](http://docs.smooch.io/android/).
+For more details see our [docs and full install guide](http://docs.smooch.io/android/).

 # Upgrade guide to Smooch